mizo015/track-my-games/README.md

-# Crowdbotics
-# Track-My-Games
+# Track-My-Games (in Progress)
 Mobile app to track games you play in leagues, pick ups,..etc.

-(In Progress)
+## Note:
+This is a for fun app that I am building to explore mobile tech space espcially React Native.
+So the code is not production ready.
+If you are reading these lines, please don't copy paste :)

 TODOS:
 - add archetecture diagram